Brera Astronomical Observatory

 The Brera Observatory (Osservatorio Astronomico di Brera) is an astronomical observatory in the Brera district of Milan, Italy.
+It is currently operated by the National Institute for Astrophysics (Italian: Istituto Nazionale di Astrofisica, INAF) and the Institute of Applied General Physics (Italian: Istituto di Fisica Generale Applicata) of the University of Milan.

 It was built in the historic Palazzo Brera in 1764 by the Jesuit astronomer Roger Boscovich.
 Following the suppression of the Jesuits by Clement XIV on 21 July 1773, the palace and the observatory passed to the then rulers of northern Italy, the Austrian Habsburg dynasty.

 From 1 December 1786, the Austrian Empire adopted “transalpine time”.
 The astronomers were engaged by Count Giuseppe Di Wilczek, the plenipotentiary governor of Lombardy, to build a meridian line inside Milan Cathedral.
 It was constructed by Giovanni Angelo Cesaris and Francesco Reggio, with Roger Joseph Boscovich acting as a consultant.

 Following the incorporation of Milan into the Kingdom of Italy in 1861, the observatory has been run by the Italian government.

 Original wooden model of the Brera Astronomical Observatory exhibited at Museo nazionale della scienza e della tecnologia Leonardo da Vinci, Milan.

 In 1862, the newly installed Italian government improved the observatory's facilities by commissioning a 218mm Merz Equatorial Refracting Telescope to the German constructor Georg Merz.
 In 1946 the observatory became part of the scientific institutions of the new born Italian Republic and since 2001 it has become part of the National Institute of Astrophysics (INAF).

 Astronomer Margherita Hack worked at the Observatory from 1954 to 1964, until she became Professor of the Institute of Physics at the Trieste University.

 Today the Observatory's staff consists of approximatively one hundred people.
 The research area covers a large range of fields from planets to stars, black holes, galaxies, gamma-ray bursts and cosmology.
 The Observatory is also active in the technological research applied to the astronomical instrumentation and it is one of the world leaders in the development of X-ray astronomy optics and light instrumentation for space missions.